LLONSIT/Wave-Race-64/tools/splat/docs/Segments.md

 ### `ctor`

-`ctor` is used by certain compilers (like MWCC) to store pointers to functions that initialize C++ global data objects.
+`ctor` is used by certain compilers (like MWCCPS2) to store pointers to functions that initialize C++ global data objects.

 The disassembly of this section is tweaked to avoid confusing its data with other types of data, this is because the disassembler can sometimes get confused and disassemble a pointer as a float, string, etc.

 ### `vtables`

-`vtables` is used by certain compilers (like MWCC) to store the virtual tables of C++ classes
+`vtables` is used by certain compilers (like MWCCPS2) to store the virtual tables of C++ classes

 The disassembly of this section is tweaked to avoid confusing its data with other types of data, this is because the disassembler can sometimes get confused and disassemble a pointer as a float, string, etc.

-## General segment options
+# General segment options

 All splat's segments can be passed extra options for finer configuration.
 Note that those extra options require to rewrite the entry using the dictionary yaml notation instead of the list one.